edge-cloud/www.edge-cloud.net/_posts/2013-06-13-arista-veos-on-vmware-esx.md

   </p>
 </div>

-Choose &#8220;Use an existing virtual disk&#8221; as the disk type.
+Choose "Use an existing virtual disk" as the disk type.